 \section{Illustrative Examples}

 In this section, we present multiple examples to illustrate vulnerabilities in smart contracts and how \newtool~helps to reveal them.
-The contracts are shown in Fig.~\ref{contract:Illustrative_contracts}. \\
+The contracts are shown in Fig.~\ref{contract:Illustrative_contracts}.

-\textbf{Example 1:} Contract \emph{EnjinBuyer} is a token managing contract.
-It has 2 inherent addresses for \emph{developer} and \emph{sale}.
-In function \emph{purchase\_tokens()}, the balance is sent to the sale's address.
-There is a mistake on the sale's address and as a result the balance is sent to a non-existing address and is lost forever.
-Note that any hexadecimal string of length not greater than 40 is considered a valid (well-formed) address in Ethereum and thus there is no error when function \emph{purchase\_tokens()} is executed.

-Given this contract, the most critical program path reported by~\newtool~is one which invokes function \emph{purchase\_tokens()}.
-The program path is labeled with a message stating that the address does not exist on Ethereum mainnet.
-With this information, the user captures the vulnerability. \\

-\textbf{Example 2:} Contract \emph{toyDAO} is a simple contract which has the same problem of the DAO contract.
+\textbf{Example 1:} Contract \emph{toyDAO} is an invariant one of DAO contract.
 Mapping \emph{credit} is a map which records a user's credit amount.
-Function \emph{donate()} allows a user to top up its credit with $100$ wei (which is a unit of Ether).
-Function \emph{withdraw()} by design sends $20$ wei to the message sender (at line 1) and then updates \emph{credit}.
-However, when line 1 is executed, the message sender could call function \emph{withdraw()} through its fallback function, before line 2 is executed.
-Line 1 is then executed again and another $20$ wei is sent to the message sender.
-Eventually, all Ether in the wallet of this contract is sent to the message sender.
+Function \emph{donate()} allows user to top up its credit with $100$ wei (which is a unit of Ether).
+Function \emph{withdraw()} by design sends $20$ wei to message sender (at line 1) and then updates \emph{credit}.
+However, when line 1 is executed, message sender could call function \emph{withdraw()} through its fallback function, before line 2 is executed.
+Line 1 is then executed again and another $20$ wei is sent to message sender.
+Eventually, all Ether in this contract's wallet is sent to message sender.

-In \newtool, inspired by common practice in banking industry, users are allowed to set a limit on the amount transferred out of the wallet of the contract.
-Assume that the user sets the limit to be 30.
-Given the contract, a critical program path reported by \newtool~is one which executes line 0, 1, 0, and 1.
-The program path is associated with a warning message stating that the accumulated amount transferred along the path is more than the limit.
-With this information, the user is able to capture the vulnerability.
-We remark that existing approaches often check such vulnerability through a property called reentrancy, which often results in false alarms~\cite{luu2016making,kalra2018zeus}. \\
+In \newtool, inspired by common practice in banking industry, assume that the user sets the limit to be 30.
+Given the contract, a critical path reported by \newtool~is one which executes line 0, 1, 0, and 1.
+The path is associated with a warning message stating that the accumulated amount transferred along the path is more than the limit.\textbf{} We remark that existing approaches often check such vulnerability through a property called reentrancy, which often results in false alarms~\cite{luu2016making,kalra2018zeus}.